NothingAG/constitution/constitution.md

  - Establishing priorities and strategies for the circle
  - Removing constraints within the circle as a reaction to the super-circle enacting its purpose and accountabilities

-The lead link also holds all un-delegated circle-level domains and accountabilities.
+The guide also holds all un-delegated circle-level domains and accountabilities.

-### REP LINK
+### CARE TAKER

-- PURPOSE: Within the super-circle, the rep link holds the purpose of the sub-circle; within the sub-circle, the rep link's purpose is: Channel out and resolve tensions that are relevant to process in the super-circle.
+- PURPOSE: Within the super-circle, the care taker holds the purpose of the sub-circle; within the sub-circle, the care taker's purpose is: Channel out and resolve tensions that are relevant to process in the super-circle.
 - ACCOUNTABILITIES:
  - Removing constraints within the super-circle that limit the sub-circle
  - Seeking to understand tensions conveyed by sub-circle circle members, and deciding which are appropriate to process in the super-circle